home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ### Automation ideas

-- Turn on (outdoor) lights near the camera to improve image clarity at night once the camera detects a person/vehicle/animal.
+- Turn on (outdoor) lights near the camera to improve image clarity at night once the camera detects a person, vehicle, or animal.
-- Turn off notifications and recording when you get home (based on e.g. geofencing) and turn it back on when you leave home.
+- Turn off notifications and recording when you get home (based on, e.g., geofencing) and turn it back on when you leave home.
-- Play ringtones on speakers (echo dot/Google Home/smart hubs) throughout the house when someone presses the doorbell.
+When someone presses the doorbell, Play ringtones on speakers (Echo Dot/Google Home/smart hubs) throughout the house.
 - Pause a TV and show a notification badge on the TV when the doorbell is pressed (only when the TV is already on).
 - Play the quick replay messages of a Reolink doorbell only when not home (geofencing)
 - Wake up and start recording on other battery cameras nearby if one camera/motion sensor detects an event.
-- Turn on spotlights/sirens of other cameras nearby when one camera detects a person/vehicle/animal.
+- Turn on the spotlights or sirens of other cameras nearby when one camera detects a person, vehicle, or animal.
 - If a camera detects a person/vehicle/animal, then point other PTZ cameras in that direction using PTZ presets.
 - Switch day night mode (Color/IR Black&White) based on sunset/sunrise times or the status of (outdoor) lights instead of relying on the internal light sensor.
-- Change the camera volume based on the time and/or when you are Home or not (geofencing)
+- Change the camera volume based on the time and/or when you are home or not (geofencing)
-- Increase framerate and maximum bitrate of a camera when a person/vehicle/animal is detected and lower it again after 1 minute of no detection.
-This safes storage space so you can record longer when recording 24/7 without compromising image clarity during events.
+- Increase the framerate and maximum bitrate of a camera when a person/vehicle/animal is detected and lower them again after 1 minute of no detection.
+This saves storage space, so you can record longer when recording 24/7 without compromising image clarity during events.
 - Turn on indoor lights close to windows in a sequence with some time delays if a camera detects a person to make it look like someone is home.
-- Show a camera stream full screen on a wallpanel/tablet/Google Home display when someone rings the doorbell.
+- Show a camera stream on a full screen on a wall panel, tablet, or Google Home display when someone rings the doorbell.
 - Switch HDR mode of the camera based on sunset/sunrise
 - Make an input boolean helper to easily disable notifications on all cameras and automatically enable notifications again after 1 hour.